 Electives: Students can take elective courses relevant to their interests.
-Electives may be taken in any school or department on campus.
-Students also have the option to take electives through Duke University or any campus of the University of North Carolina system approved by the Graduate School (NC State University, UNC-Greensboro, UNC-Charlotte, North Carolina Central).
+Electives may be taken in any school or department on campus, or, if the student wishes, through Duke University or any campus of the University of North Carolina system approved by the Graduate School (NC State University, UNC-Greensboro, UNC-Charlotte, North Carolina Central).
 Note that electives must be graduate-level courses, beginning at 400 or higher.